SenseNet/sn-workflow/docs/inbox-workflow.md

 ![Sending emails to content lists](https://raw.githubusercontent.com/SenseNet/sn-workflow/master/docs/images/workflow-inbox-list.png "Sending emails to content lists")

-In sensenet ECM lists and libraries can be configured to receive emails from *Microsoft Exchange Server* or any other email server that enables connecting through *POP3* protocol.
+In sensenet lists and libraries can be configured to receive emails from *Microsoft Exchange Server* or any other email server that enables connecting through *POP3* protocol.
 An email address can be bound to lists and libraries, thus emails can be sent directly to them (e.g. to document libraries and memo lists), with the attachments being saved as files.
 Optionally the emails themselves can be saved too.

 In this article you can learn how to configure content lists and libraries to be able to receive attachments sent by email.